sviram01/chat-room/README.md

 Run the command: java -jar chat-room.war

 After starting the application with the run command go to localhost:9030
-You will see a login screen use any of the sameple logins below:
+You will see a login screen use any of the sample logins below:
 username/password:
 demo1/demo1
 demo2/demo2